sheryjebu/introduction-to-oop/JavaScript/activity_5.md

 ## Exercise 5.1 - Introductory Reading - Interfaces

-### What is an 'Multiple inheritance'?
+### What is 'Multiple inheritance'?

 Multiple inheritance is a programming concept where a subclass can inherit from more than one parent class.
-This can be useful as there might be many subclasses, that want some or all of various parent classes.
+This can be useful as there might be many subclasses, that want some or all of various parent classes members or behaviours.
 However!
 Be aware!
 This can lead to something called the **Diamond Problem** where the same state or behaviour is defined in multiple parent classes, so the subclass doesn't know which one to inherit from. 🐛

 Some programming languages have solved this problem with language restrictions i.e. you can't have multiple inheritance in C# or Java.
 If you try and inherit from multiple parent classes your IDE flags the issue.